Friday, March 7, 2025

 So, although the strongest wizards could certainly become absolute rulers, she set down that the major Towers would have oversight in particular areas and activities in the Spans.
 This would allow the wizards to be able to do what they most wanted to do (gain magic knowledge and power), while still being the wisest people around (as the Archmages all think themselves to be, obviously), and theoretically keep any one Tower from becoming to powerful (like Balthazar and the catastrophe of the Rectification).

 Tower L'Athos would have the region of Pridwia pretty much to itself, Nicodemio and his apprentices free to deal with whatever horrors pressed in from the north.
 Tower Dharsati would keep an eye to the desert, as well as keep the Iridescian Wakes under observation.
 The Dharsati family graciously agreed to this, as they were making gold hand over fist siphoning the raw magic and materials to the Merchant Families of Nilato.
-To the west, the stolid, battleready mages of the Tower Svedra, lead by the enigmatic wizard known by the callsign Falcon 1 keep a weather eye on the unknown quantity of Balefire and it's alien inhabitants, the Tropæan Ocean, but especially upon Azageer's ambitions upon Nilato and it's wealth.
-Tower Orchidium remains near the center, close to the Queen's Cross where the major roads meet (and the area that remained untouched by either environmental extreme) settling disputes, and keeping the lines of communication open between the Archmages, and being the last recourse when things get really out of hand by adventurers, meddlers with powerful artifacts, and princesses' curses.
+To the west, the stolid, battleready mages of the Tower Svedra, lead by the enigmatic wizard known by the title Falcon I, keep a weather eye on the unknown quantity of Balefire and it's alien inhabitants, and observe the Tropæan Ocean as the ice breaks up and the sea-lanes become feasable.
+But they especially watch for the imbalancing that Azageer's ambitions upon Nilato and it's wealth would create should the Imperator crash through to the wealth of the southern lands.
+And Tower Orchidium remains near the center, close to the Queen's Cross where the major roads meet (and the area that remained untouched by either environmental extreme) settling disputes, and keeping the lines of communication open between the Archmages, and being the last recourse when things get really out of hand by adventurers, meddlers with powerful artifacts, and princesses' curses.

 Hey!
 My janky map!
 It has more scribbles on it now!